TMD20/PT-Muxer/README.md

 # Enabled Tracks Sorting/Filtering
 ## Normal Audio Track
 Here I will explain how tracks are added to th enabled audio tracks section in the Final JSON
-- A track is added of the language is enabled with --audiolang.
+- A track is added if the language is enabled with --audiolang.
 If that argument is not passed then only the tracks that match imdb languages will be added.
 With this a exception is also made for English track.
 This will be in the order in IMDb.
 Or if not presented, be the last language to be checked.
 - Every English Track will be added if that language is enabled.
 They will be added partly based on sortpref.
 - For Non-English Track only the first track based on --sortpref will be added to enabled audio section